All Episodes

 Washington to New York.

-Feds slash our funds to boost Hicks in sticks.
+Feds slash our funds to boost hicks in sticks.

-Oh, Chuck Schumer, the New Yorkers are all upset because places like Kentucky and Wyoming are getting a lot of uh money to fight terrorism uh from homeland security, and uh there's a 40% uh cut in how much New York is getting.
+Oh, Chuck Schumer, the New Yorkers are all upset because places like Kentucky and Wyoming are getting a lot of money to fight terrorism from Homeland Security.

 I love these tabloid headlines.

-Fed slash our funds to boost Hicks in sticks.
+Fed slash our funds to boost hicks in sticks.

 I love it.

-I've I'm getting a lot of email.
+I'm getting a lot of emails.

-Uh this is the this is the first day of hurricane season.
+This is the first day of hurricane season.

 It is absurd the way this is being covered.